-The IEC 61511 standard includes a table listing the fault tolerance requirements for field devices for different safety integrity levels.
+The ISA/IEC 61511 standard includes a table listing the fault tolerance requirements for field devices for different safety integrity levels.
 There are clauses stating how the fault tolerance requirements may need to be increased in some cases, may be decreased in some cases, and alternative fault tolerance tables from IEC 61508 may be used in some cases.

 The table from the standard showing the minimum hardware fault tolerance of sensors and final elements is reproduced here as Table 1 below.

 Table 1-Field Device Fault Tolerance Table from IEC 61511